-- Draft guidance on compulsory Relationships and Sex Education published to make sure education prepares young people for life in 21st Century
+On 25th June 2019, the DfE published the final statutory guidance on Relatioships Education, Relationships and Sex Education and Health Education.
+This guidance reflected the consultation in 2018, and covers a range of issues to make sure education prepares young people for life in 21st Century.

 Schools that are ready to provide high quality RSE by September 2019 are being strongly encouraged to do so, but the extension to 2020 for the statutory requirement aims to give schools needing more support the time to get their provision right.